-Solving global challenges has been the basis of our passion and our business for over a decade, in our quest to become a leading global innovator of industrial solutions for the environment.
+Solving global challenges has been the basis of Calix’s passion and business for more than a decade, with a quest to become a leading global innovator of industrial solutions for the environment.

 Carbon dioxide (CO2) emissions are largely accepted to contribute to climate change, with governments around the world setting targets to reduce these emissions.